Small Business Operations

 Small Business Operations – Don’t let people become bottlenecks

 Whether you’re a small business owner or the CEO of a Fortune 500 company, managing an organization can be intricate.
-Processes that keep the business running are complex and interdependent on multiple people.
+Small business operations and processes that keep the business running are complex and interdependent on multiple people.
 One of the most common killers of growth and productivity in a company is communication and information flow.
 Talk to most business owners and you will hear at least one of the following:

 “Nothing is written down.
 All of the information on my business is in the employees’ heads.”